purvathnere/ZestyZing/README.md

 # ZestyZing
 ZestyZing is a comprehensive system designed for managing customers, inventory, and orders.
 It offers secure authentication, role-based access control, and database integration using MySQL.
 Built with Spring Boot and Thymeleaf, the application provides a seamless experience for admin and staff members .

+## 📸 Project Preview

+Here is the preview of the project: